-Did you know that the average size of the American dinner plate has increased 44% in diameter since 1980, going from 10 inches to 12 inches?
+Did you know that the average size of the American dinner plate has increased 36% since 1960, going from 8 inches to 12 inches in diameter?

 This increase in plate size is occurring alongside America's increasing rates of obesity.